Waterfalls in New York

 Rank: A

-Description: Havana Glen holds a beautiful waterfall that is easy to get to.
+Description: Also known as Eagle Cliff Falls, Havana Glen holds a beautiful waterfall that is easy to get to.
 There is a fee to enter the park in the summer, but it was free when I visited in October.
 The box-shaped glen that the waterfall feeds into is unlike anything I've ever seen before, and is truly amazing.

 Hiking Description: Park here (42.335666, -76.829350).
 Head to the south end of the lot and pick up the trail which immediately heads into the tight gorge.
 You will notice a nice waterfall just as you enter the gorge.
 It is unnamed, but real nice.
 Continuing on, the trail will go up some stairs, and it will get very tight, but it's not too bad because there is a rope to keep you from falling over the edge (maybe).
 It doesn't look terribly secure, but it's there nevertheless.
 You'll come to another small waterfall in an incredibly narrow section of the creek.
 Just beyond, the creek turns 90 degrees, and you will come to the massive falls and box canyon.
 The bluffs here are of particular interest, as they look like nothing I've ever seen.
 All this is after only walking 0.1 miles from the parking lot.